-Laban Movement Analysis explores a systematic study of Laban's theoretical model describing concepts and principles of human movement.
+Laban Studies explores a systematic study of Laban's theoretical model describing concepts and principles of human movement.
 It includes an overview of Bartenieff Fundamentals (BF), an integrative tool for reeducating the body.

 Our modern technique courses allow students to practice advanced skills in modern dance.
 The Dance Rotation Workshop introduces BFA dance majors to diverse dance techniques and somatic practices through studio-based experiences including, but not limited to, Bartenieff Fundamentals, Bharatanatyam, Kathak, Klein Technique, Graham Technique, Cunningham Technique, contact improvisation, Gaga Technique, ballroom dance styles, yoga, capoeira, dance forms of the African diaspora, Latin dance forms, Asian dance forms, Pilates, Alexander Technique, and Feldenkrais Method.

 Performance courses focus on development of performance skills through the study and performance of works from the modern dance repertory—both historical and contemporary—by guest or resident choreographers.
 Students also participate in public performances of faculty choreography in department productions and gain performance experience in the student touring dance company, University Dance Works.